aviator001/ip2Location/README.md

 <h2>Code Sample 2 in PHP</h2>

 	/* OBJECTIVE */
-	/* In this example, we are going to convert a users given IP address into location */
+	/* Here we are going to convert a users given IP address into location */

 	/* Instantiate Library */
   	include "class/ip.locate.class.php";